To find out how you can help prevent flooding on your street or property, visit these pages:

 Below are additional tips to avoid future drainage problems:

-- Sweep your driveway instead of using a hose.
+- Sweep your driveway instead of washing.
 This saves water and keeps dirt out of your drainage system.

 - Avoid the use of wood chip mulch around drain inlets or swales.
 The wood chips float and can be easily moved by runoff water.